🔭 Metrics Explorer Home Page

 This suggests that increased Facebook Spend drove attributed organic revenue - a big signal in understanding the halo effect of your paid ads on organic results.

-While this might not seem surprising, it's critical for marketers to validate every assumption they have with data.
-This creates a strong set of trust in your metrics, making it easier for you to evaluate the right choices for your boss, your stakeholders, your clients, or your own team.
+It's critical for marketers to validate every assumption they have with data.
+This creates trust in your metrics, making it easier for you to evaluate the right choices for your boss, your stakeholders, your clients, and your own team.

-There's a weak negative relationship between AOV and Lower Funnel Organic Visits.
-This makes sense - AOV is more a function of product price, discounting, and bundling than visits.
+There's also a weak negative relationship between AOV and Lower Funnel Organic Visits.
+This makes sense, too - AOV is more a function of product price, discounting, and bundling than visits.

 For Attributed Revenue, there's a strong negative relationship with AOV.
 This probably means the brand is running some sort of discount through this time period - how else would the AOV be going up while revenue is going down?